|Green Chili Pulled Chicken Jalapeno Poppers|

 Heat olive oil in a pan and add sliced garlic.
 Stir for a minute and add onion and green bell pepper.
 Sauté veggies over medium high heat until they begin to brown a bit and are tender.
 Remove veggies to the crock pot.

 (Note: This step is up to you.
 Half the time I do it and the other half, I don’t.
 I make it with frozen meat or defrosted meat.
-Sometimes I like the color and flavor imparted by browning meat, sometimes I’m too lazy to care and just getting it in the crockpot is more important!
-So choose your battles!)
+Sometimes I like the color and flavor imparted by browning meat, sometimes I’m too lazy to care and just getting it in the slow cooker is more important!
+So choose your battles!))

 Technically, I usually “sandwich” the breasts between flavor elements.
 That means, I put a few of the veggies and garlic and spice on the bottom of the crock pot, then add the chicken, then top with everything else.
 I think it makes a moister environment to cook the meat.
 Add all other ingredients EXCEPT the cream cheese.

-Set crock pot on low, cover and don’t lift the lid again for at least 4 hours.
-Check it at 4 hours if you can.
+Set slow cooker on low, cover and don’t lift the lid again for at least 4 hours.
+Check it at 3-4 hours if you can.
 You can cook it longer of course, but I don’t like dried-out chicken.
 You are looking to see that the breasts are done and tender.
 If you start from frozen breasts, I would add an hour or 1-1/2 hours to the cooking time.

 When done, remove meat and shred it with the tines of a fork.
 Shredding the meat makes more volume than it would if you simply chop it.